If your basement is leaking or you have standing water in your lawn, you need a drainage and waterproofing system that works.

-Our Hydraway system is made up of three key parts: the Hydraway 2000, the Hydraway 300, and the Hydrapump.
+Our Hydraway system is made up of three key parts: the HydraDry Drain Channel, bridging material, and the Super S3 Sump Pump.

-The Hydraway 300 goes on top of the Hydraway 2000, right next to your foundation wall where the footing, wall, and floor meet.
-This component directs water toward the Hydraway 2000, helping to further reduce hydrostatic pressure.
+The HydraDry bridging material goes on top of the drain channel, right next to your foundation wall where the footing, wall, and floor meet.
+This component directs water toward the HydraDry, helping to further reduce hydrostatic pressure.

-Finally, the Hydrapump uses a series of pipes to trap all of the water removed from around your basement and foundation by moving it to a sump pit.
+Finally, the Super S3 Sump Pump uses a series of pipes to trap all of the water removed from around your basement and foundation by moving it to a sump pit.
 Inside this sump pit will be a sump pump, which moves the water through drain pipes to the outside of your home.

 Wondering how well this could possibly work?
 Keep in mind that we’ve installed this system worldwide and have zero known failures.
-The Hydraway system is a long-term waterproofing solution that works.
+The HydraDry system is a long-term waterproofing solution that works.

 You’ve heard it time and time again: Prevention is key.
 Yard drainage issues are something you want to eliminate before they even exist.
 While our Hydraway system will take care of the big issues, there are other steps we take to keep your house truly waterproof—not just water-resistant.

 Our exterior waterproofing solutions are the ideal choice for preventing leaks before they start.
 Our yard drainage systems will not only prevent water from making its way toward your foundation but will also eliminate standing water in your yard during heavy storms.